cedric-r/ASCOM.HomeMade.SBIGCamera/README.md

 Note that the software hasn't been through any certification (ASCOM or otherwise).

 This work uses SbigSharp code written by eliotg (https://github.com/eliotg/SbigSharp).

+Task list:
+- Provide access to guiding camera of the STT.
+- Support netwoek cameras, not just USB.